wryan67/VoltageCatcher/readme.md

 Voltage Catcher
 ---------------

 Voltage catcher uses a Raspberry Pi and and MCP3008 chip to capture line voltages and save samples to csv files.
 The progam can work with or without a ST7789 LED display.
 See the wiring diagram in the readme folder for instructions on connecting the MCP3008 and/or the LED display to your Raspberry Pi.
+Once the data has been captured, you can then use WinScp or your favorite SFTP/SCP utility to copy the files to your PC or laptop.

 ## Requirements